sergeiown/Alert_Server/README.md

 *Testing and adaptation of the functionality was carried out on 64-bit versions of Windows 10 22H2 and 11 22H2.*
 *Features may be limited or unavailable on other platforms or versions of Windows.*
 *We recommend using Windows 10 version 22H2 or Windows 11 for the best experience.*
-*Please note that only the Ukrainian version is available.*
+*Please note that Ukrainian and English versions are currently available.*

 ## Usage